 The biggest Virgin Money London Marathon yet is taking place on October 3rd this year, with 100,000 runners taking on the challenge.
 Amongst them is Charlton Athletic supporter Ben Linden, who has signed up to raise funds for Charlton Athletic Community Trust (CACT).

 Back in March, Ben participated in Race Europe, which saw 14 London football clubs race across Europe in a virtual activity challenge.
-Charlton fans made up more than 25% of the overall participants, and Ben ran 5k every day, finishing with a half marathon on the last day, which was certainly good practice for the 26.2-mile course he will be tackling on 3 October.
+Charlton fans made up more than 25 per cent of the overall participants, and Ben ran 5k every day, finishing with a half marathon on the last day, which was certainly good practice for the 26.2-mile course he will be tackling on October 3rd.

-Ben, who grew up on Victoria Way in Charlton, round the corner from The Valley, attended his first match in 2001 when he was just 6 years old.
+Ben, who grew up on Victoria Way in Charlton, round the corner from The Valley, attended his first match in 2001 when he was just six-years old.

 Ben first became aware of CACT’s work through supporting Charlton, but from living in Greenwich he has noticed its work in the community a lot more of late: